 As a result, diesel cars may not hold the same cachet they once did and could even become harder to sell in the future.

-Governments and regulatory bodies around the world are implementing stricter emission standards for vehicles in an effort to reduce air pollution and combat climate change.
+Governments and regulatory bodies around the world are implementing stricter emission standards for vehicles to reduce air pollution and combat climate change.

 These regulations are becoming increasingly tough on diesel engines, meaning that it may become more challenging to find a diesel car that meets the required standards.